 You’ve scoured online publications and websites but don’t rule out offline sources.
 Industry magazines offer you the chance to extend your keyword research and discovery where others may not think to look - talk about an upper-hand advantage!

 While browsing magazines, you may stumble across new topical keywords that might not have been published online.
 Make sure to use relevant and up-to-date publications to avoid poor keyword research.
-By broadening your search options you increase the potential to find killer keyword as well as explore new potential blog content ideas.
+By broadening your search options you increase the potential to find killer keywords as well as explore new potential blog content ideas.

 3. Be Crafty with Competitors